Graylog2/documentation/pages/sending_data.rst

 syslog-ng
 ^^^^^^^^^

-Configuring syslog-ng to send syslog to Graylog2 is equally simple.
+Configuring syslog-ng to send syslog to Graylog is equally simple.
 Use the ``syslog`` function to send `RFC 5424 <http://www.ietf.org/rfc/rfc5424.txt>`_ formatted syslog messages via TCP to the remote Graylog host::

   # Define TCP syslog destination.